fangohr/finmag/README.md

-- The code is developed by Hans Fangohr's group with contributions from Anders Johansen, Dmitri Chernyshenko, Gabriel Balaban, Marc-Antonio Bisotti, Maximilian Albert, Weiwei Wang, Marijan Beg, Mark Vousden, Beckie Carey, Ryan Pepper, Leoni Breth, and Thomas Kluyver at the University of Southampton.
+- The code is developed by Hans Fangohr's group with contributions from Anders Johansen, Dmitri Chernyshenko, Gabriel Balaban, Marc-Antonio Bisotti, Maximilian Albert, Weiwei Wang, Marijan Beg, Mark Vousden, Beckie Carey, Ryan A. Pepper, Leoni Breth, and Thomas Kluyver at the University of Southampton and European XFEL GmbH.

 - This is a working prototype - not polished, with some (in large parts outdated) attempts of documentation.
 Contributions and pull requests to both the code and documentation are welcome.

-No support is available.
+- No support is available.

 Documentation